Bloody Mary Cocktail

 Cap the shaker and shake for 15 seconds.

-I place new ice in the glasses and strain and divide the contents of the shaker between the two glasses.
+Add new ice to the glasses and strain and divide the contents of the shaker between the two glasses.

 I grind the pepper a few times over the glasses and place my speared olives and bacon in the cocktails.